-DEPLOYING NVME/TCP INITIATOR ON KUBERNETES SERVERS Lightbits Labs developed NVMe/TCP and contributed it to the upstream kernel so it's open source and has been part of the standard Linux kernel since kernel 5.0.
+DEPLOYING NVME/TCP ON KUBERNETES SERVERS

+Lightbits Labs developed NVMe/TCP and contributed it to the upstream kernel so it's open source and has been part of the standard Linux kernel since kernel 5.0.
 Many enterprise Linux variants have since backported the block driver to earlier kernels in their distributions.
 These include Red Hat Enterprise Linux, CentOS, Ubuntu, SUSE SLES, OpenSuse, Debian and Fedora.
 Regardless of base Linux distribution used under Kubernetes, the NVMe/TCP driver is already there or readily obtainable.

 NVMe/TCP utilizes the same network cards and infrastructure that might be used by protocols like iSCSI.
 Network switches don't require any special settings for the NVMe/TCP storage protocol.
 The LightOS NVMe/TCP target software is a set of software packages applied to a base Linux distribution such as those listed above.
 It's a target side only solution that works with the networking hardware and practices already in place in the data center.

-The Kubernetes, NVMe/TCP initiator and LightOS NVMe/TCP target stack DEPLOYING LIGHTOS NVME/TCP TARGETS FOR KUBERNETES LightOS is available as software only, software with an optional hardware accelerator (LightField), or as a preconfigured storage target (SuperSSD).
-THE POWER OF CHOICE
+The Kubernetes, NVMe/TCP initiator, CSI and LightOS NVMe/TCP target stack

-Select the x86 server platform hardware and NVMe drives from a vendor of choice

-The optional LightField[TM] accelerator card offloads data services, reducing CPU needs and lowering latency for compressible data workloads
+DEPLOYING LIGHTOS NVME/TCP TARGETS FOR KUBERNETES

+SOFTWARE-DEFINED STORAGE

-SuperSSD[TM] makes deployment easy with pre configured hardware and software with a choice of capacities and full hardware and software support SOFTWARE-DEFINED STORAGE LightOS 2.0 as software is licensed per storage server on an annual subscription basis.
+LightOS as software is licensed per storage server on an annual subscription basis.
 It runs on x86 servers and utilizes standard Ethernet cards and NVMe drives.
 In general, the minimum CPU requirement is 10 cores.
 Target servers, in general, should use 100Gbps Ethernet interfaces with each interface capable of supporting up to 8-10 GB/s of storage bandwidth, largely depending on the number of CPU cores.
 Lightbits Labs is happy to provide reference platform guides and/or consulting on the right server configuration tailored to workload requirements.

-HARDWARE ACCELERATION OPTION Lightbit Labs can provide a LightField card for offload of data services from the server CPU.
-The card is 100% optional and can accelerate compression/decompression and Elastic RAID functionality.
-It has the potential to save money as well by allowing the selection of lower core-count CPUs in target servers.
-DEPLOYMENT READY APPLIANCES For those that value convenience in a heavily tested and optimized platform, LightOS is available as a SuperSSD appliance.
+DEPLOYMENT READY APPLIANCES

+For those that value convenience in a heavily tested and optimized platform, LightOS is available as a SuperSSD appliance.
 This 2U, 24 drive platform comes in various pre-configured capacities with software and hardware support.
 This is the fastest and easiest way to get LightOS deployed and is backed by world-wide warranty and support services.

-WHY LIGHTOS FOR KUBERNETES What's needed for optimal Kubernetes persistent storage is a solution that is as flexible and portable as containers yet performs like local NVMe SSDs.
+WHY LIGHTOS FOR KUBERNETES

+What's needed for optimal Kubernetes persistent storage is a solution that is as flexible and portable as containers yet performs like local NVMe SSDs.
 To preserve container portability, it must speak common network protocols and cannot require special NICs.
 It must be standards based, managed via an API and run on standard servers.

 LightOS meets both the philosophical and technical requirements to be the best high performance persistent storage solution for Kubernetes.
-It supercharges your Kubernetes based applications while increasing reliability and flexibility by providing: - The same performance as flash Local Persistent Volumes with greater utilization of your storage investment - Improved service levels and a better user experience with consistent latency - Faster rebuild time with higher resiliency levels - Standard, simple, secure storage access to any of your Kubernetes application servers - No changes to your TCP/IP network with no proprietary drivers on Kubernetes servers Finally, you can separate storage from compute without all the drama, and at lower cost.
+It supercharges your Kubernetes based applications while increasing reliability and flexibility by providing:

+- The same performance as flash Local Persistent Volumes with greater utilization of your storage investment - Improved service levels and a better user experience with consistent latency - Faster rebuild time with higher resiliency levels - Standard, simple, secure storage access to any of your Kubernetes application servers - No changes to your TCP/IP network with no proprietary drivers on Kubernetes servers

+Finally, you can separate storage from compute without all the drama, and at lower cost.

-FIND OUT MORE To learn more, please visit our website, www.lightbitslabs.com To contact our team, email us at info@lightbitslabs.com
+FIND OUT MORE

+To learn more, please visit our website, www.lightbitslabs.com To contact our team, email us at info@lightbitslabs.com